 5. Ok, so unless you’re a coach who walks with clients, being active isn’t integrated into the actual act of coaching.
 But most coaches will include physical well-being habits into their lives; it’s hard not to when working with clients who are seeking to find ways to look after themselves; it rubs off!

-So there you have it, 7 of the life-long benefits that come with undertaking coaching training.
+So there you have it, 7 of the life-long benefits that come with undertaking life coach training.
 We hope that you’ve found this article useful!